PrefectHQ/prefect/docs/core/concepts/secrets.md

 Very often, workflows require sensitive information to run: API keys, passwords, tokens, credentials, etc. As a matter of best practice, such information should never be hardcoded into a workflow's source code, as the code itself will need to be guarded.
 Furthermore, sensitive information should not be provided via a Prefect `Parameter`, because Parameters, like many tasks, can have their results stored.

-Prefect provides a mechanism called `Secrets` for working with sensitive information. `Secrets` are a special kind of task; they may be instantiated and used as the input to any other task.
-However, `Secret` tasks differ from regular tasks in two ways:
+Prefect provides a mechanism called `Secrets` for working with sensitive information.

-- they access sensitive information at runtime
+- `Secret` tasks, which are special tasks that can be used in your flow when working with sensitive information.
+Unlike regular tasks, `Secret` tasks are designed to access sensitive information at runtime and use a special `ResultHandler` to ensure the results are not stored.
-- they use a special `ResultHandler` to ensure that their results are not serialized
+- The `prefect.client.secrets` API, which provides an interface for working with sensitive information.
+This API can be used where tasks are unavailable, including notifications, state handlers, and result handlers.

 ::: tip Keep secrets secret!
 Though Prefect takes steps to ensure that `Secret` objects do not reveal sensitive information, other tasks may not be so careful.
 Once a secret value is loaded into your flow, it can be used for any purpose.
 Please use caution anytime you are working with sensitive data.